n8willis/git-with-type-design/chapter-1-git/git-terminal.md

 is _inside_ the folder at all; that's just historical terminology from years and years of computer history).
-In the Terminal, you can see what folder the Terminal considers to be its current location by typing the command `pwd` and hitting return.
+In the Terminal, you can see what folder the Terminal considers to be its current location by typing the command `pwd` and hitting Return.
 It prints out the location, using `/` slash characters to separate folder names.
 By default, the Terminal launches itself in the base user account directory, so what it prints is probably something like